hansiverts/SMA-Russian-News-/README.md

 Russia is famous for its hybrid operations, particularly in the informational space.
 The country targets audiences inside and outside its borders to manipulate public opinion, and to strengthen support for its government's actions.
 These narratives are often described as 'propaganda', as they serve to shape the public perception of government policy.
 In this project, we have looked at a specific kind of propaganda, namely, that which seeks to justify Russia's invasion of Ukraine in 2022 and its ongoing occupation of Eastern Ukrainian regions.

-The Russian Federation is infamous for its rigorous propaganda techniques, effectively targeting both internal and external audiences.
-Russian rhetoric began to shift following the annexation of Crimea and intensified significantly after the full-scale invasion of Ukraine.
-Between these two points in time, the tone of communication with foreign partners evolved, moving into increasingly hostile territory, pulling no punches.
-Today, disinformation and propaganda narratives serve as key justifications for Russian aggression (Seskuria, 2022).
-According to scholars (ibid), the main narratives of Russian propaganda - disseminated across the entire media ecosystem, including by state officials, state-controlled outlets, and even trolls and bots - since 2022 have been:
-• Ukraine as a Nazi state that must be “demilitarized” and “denazified”,
+Following the occupation and annexation of Crimea, Russia's rhetoric started to shift.
+The tone of communication with foreign partners evolved, growing more assertive and more overtly revisionist.
+Following the Ukraine War's outbreak in 2022, a number of false claims have been developed, distributed, and propagated to justify Russia's invastion of its neighbour (Seskuria, 2022):

-• Ukraine is not a sovereign state,
+- Ukraine is not a sovereign state, but part of a greater Russian civilisation.
+- Ukraine is ruled by Nazis, and must be 'denazified' and 'demilitarised'.
-• Ukraine is committing genocide against Russian speakers,
+- Ukraine commits genocide against its Russian speakers.

-• NATO expansion poses a threat to Russia.
-The aim of this project is to explore the external reach of Russian propaganda through the communications of the Ministry of Foreign Affairs (MFA), and to quantify and analyze the rhetorical patterns used when addressing international audiences.
+The aim of this project is to explore the reach of Russian propaganda quantitatively, through the official communications of the Ministry of Foreign Affairs (MFA).
+In this experiment, we will attempt to build on pre-existing knowledge by _measuring_ these political phenomena, rather than simply characterising them.
-The invasion of Ukraine has shown that wartime diplomacy can exist without diplomatic language, in fact, today we observe that bandit rhetoric and threats have now become a lingua franca.
-One of the key findings of our study reveals that terms once considered marginal or extreme have entered the mainstream vocabulary of official discourse.

-Political background
+## Political background
 Russia’s information warfare doesn’t rely on improvisation.
 It’s an engineered system of linguistic manipulation aimed at shaping perception as much as battlefield outcomes.
 It’s a core function of governance, a system where language is policy, and narrative control is as strategic as territorial control.
-This is not just about censorship or spin; it’s about constructing an internally coherent version of reality, calibrated to insulate the public from contradiction.
+This is not just about censorship or spin; it’s about constructing an internally coherent version of reality, calibrated to insulate the public from the contradictions of government.
 In this model, propaganda isn't a tool of last resort, but a primary instrument of statecraft.
-It blurs war and peace, domestic and foreign, fiction and fact, so that the Kremlin can act freely, while society remains oriented around a logic that only exists within its carefully managed echo chamber.
+It blurs war and peace, domestic and foreign, fiction and fact, so that the Kremlin can act freely, whilst society remains oriented around a logic that only exists within its carefully managed echo chamber.

-Importantly, “disinformation”, a term now global in its use, was already prominent in Russia’s internal discourse due to COVID-19 and international backlash.
-Ironically, it became a shield for the Kremlin itself, as Russian officials preemptively dismissed warnings about their own war plans as “Western disinformation.”
+Importantly, 'disinformation', a term now global in its use, was already prominent in Russia’s internal discourse due to COVID-19 and international backlash.
+Ironically, it became a shield for the Kremlin itself, as Russian officials pre-emptively dismissed warnings about their own war plans as 'Western disinformation'.
 Propaganda, in this case, is not just noise.
-It’s a methodical attempt to construct an alternate reality in which Russia is always the victim, always justified, and always at war, not just with Ukraine, but with truth itself.
-Our research into term frequency across Russian media reveals that the Kremlin's narrative arsenal is not chaotic, but deliberate, cyclical, and reactive to global and domestic events.
-Our findings confirm: disinformation is a weapon, and language its battlefield.
+It’s a methodical attempt to construct an alternate reality in which Russia is always the victim, always justified, and always at war, not just with Ukraine, but with Western Europe and the United States.
+Our project reveals that the Kremlin's narrative is not chaotic, but deliberate - reactive to global and domestic events.

-Choice of dataset
+## The Dataset
 The choice of dataset was driven by our intent to understand the development of Russian official rhetoric.
-The corpus of Russian-language MFA news items covers the period from January 2, 2003, to December 31, 2023, with a total of 56,203 items.
-Based on existing knowledge and known narratives used by Russian propaganda, we selected a number of words and collocations for analysis.
-We assume that our initial selection - as researchers closely following Russian propaganda - is a valid strategy.
-This aligns with existing scholarship showing that Russian propaganda relies on the insistent repetition of a limited set of core narratives (RAND, 2016; IMI, 2025).
-Therefore, our approach of choosing terms based on immediate associations should be robust enough.
-The selected words fall into three categories:
-• Russian-language terms visible in Russian media:
-Demilitarization, denazification, Russophobia, genocide.
-• Neologisms and WWII ‘revivals’:
-Banderites, Banderization, UkroNazis (Ukrainian Nazis).
-• New implied linkages in Russia-Ukraine discourse:
-Referendum, biolabs, Anglo-Saxons, disinformation.
-For the purposes of our project, we selected the period from 2013 to 2023, covering both the pre-annexation phase and, more importantly, the post-annexation and post-invasion periods, ensuring a basis for longitudinal comparison.

-Test
-Headline 1
-# Save the target words to a CSV file
-import pandas as pd

-# --- PARAMETERS: your list of lemmas (all lowercase) ---
-target_lemmas = [nlp(word)[0].lemma_.lower() for word in ['денацификация','демилитаризация', 'бандеровцы', 'англосаксы', 'биолаборатории',\
-                                                           'русофобия', 'прокси', 'соотечественников', 'геноцид', 'нацбаты', 'укронацисты',\
-                                                              'марионетка', 'референдум', 'освободители', 'бандеризация', 'дезинформация',\
-                                                                  'воссоединение', 'империалистический','деколонизация', 'спецоперация', 'СВО', 'война',\
-                                                                    'терроризм', 'вторжение', 'нападение', 'защита',\
-                                                                          'эффективность', 'частность', 'запрещение', 'размещение', 'проявление']]

-#target_lemma = nlp("марионетка")[0].lemma_.lower() consider lemmatizing the target words "соотечественников"

-# We'll build one record per row/document
-records = []

-for row_index, (nlpdoc, date) in enumerate(zip(documents_nlp, df['date'])):
-    # 1) total "words" = count of non-punct, non-space tokens
-    total_words = sum(1 for tok in nlpdoc if not (tok.is_punct or tok.is_space))

-    # 2) count each target lemma in this doc
-    counts = {
-        f'Count of {lemma}': sum(1 for tok in nlpdoc if tok.lemma_.lower() == lemma) for lemma in target_lemmas
-    }

-    # 3) assemble the record
-    rec = {
-        'Date': pd.to_datetime(date).date(),
-        'Total words': total_words,
-        **counts
-    }
-    records.append(rec)

-# 4) turn into DataFrame and sum up by Date
-daily = (
-    pd.DataFrame(records)
-      .groupby('Date', as_index=False)
-      .sum()
-)

-# 5) export
-daily.to_csv('daily_lemma_counts.csv', index=False)

-print(daily.head())
+The corpus of Russian-language MFA news items covers the period from January 2, 2003, to December 31, 2023, with a total of 56,203 articles.

+### We'll build one record per row/document
+>records = []
+>
+>for row_index, (nlpdoc, date) in enumerate(zip(documents_nlp, df['date'])):
+>    # 1) total "words" = count of non-punct, non-space tokens
+>    total_words = sum(1 for tok in nlpdoc if not (tok.is_punct or tok.is_space))
+>
+>    # 2) count each target lemma in this doc
+>    counts = {
+>        f'Count of {lemma}': sum(1 for tok in nlpdoc if tok.lemma_.lower() == lemma)
+>        for lemma in target_lemmas
+>    }
+>
+>    # 3) assemble the record
+>    rec = {
+>        'Date': pd.to_datetime(date).date(),
+>        'Total words': total_words,
+>        **counts
+>    }
+>    records.append(rec)
+>
+> # 4) turn into DataFrame and sum up by Date
+> daily = (
+>    pd.DataFrame(records)
+>      .groupby('Date', as_index=False)
+>      .sum()
+>)
+>
+> # 5) export
+> daily.to_csv('daily_lemma_counts.csv', index=False)
+>
+> print(daily.head())